DOCG area for white wine in the border area of the two Italian regions Veneto

 and Friuli-Venezia Giulia

 rationalized.
-The temperate climate
+The moderate climate

-is characterized by cool, dry north winds (Bora) and hot, humid southeast winds (Scirocco).
+is characterized by cool, dry north winds (Bora) and hot, humid south-east winds (Scirocco).

-the municipalities of Annone Veneto, Cinto Caomaggiore, Gruaro, Fossalta di Portogruaro, Pramaggiore and Teglio Veneto, parts of Caorle, Concordia Sagittaria, Portogruaro, San Michele al Tagliamento and Santo Stino di Livenza in the province of Venezia
+the zone includes the municipalities of Annone Veneto, Cinto Caomaggiore, Gruaro, Fossalta di Portogruaro, Pramaggiore and Teglio Veneto, parts of Caorle, Concordia Sagittaria, Portogruaro, San Michele al Tagliamento and Santo Stino di Livenza in the province of Venezia

 .
-In Friuli Venezia Giulia
+In Friuli-Venezia Giulia

-these are the municipalities of Chions, Cordovado and Pravisdomini, as well as parts of Azzano Decimo, Morsano al Tagliamento and Sesto al Reghena in the province of Pordenone
+, these are the municipalities of Chions, Cordovado and Pravisdomini, as well as parts of Azzano Decimo, Morsano al Tagliamento and Sesto al Reghena in the province of Pordenone

-There is also a fully Venetian area Lison Classico
+There is also a Lison Classico

-must be at least 12% vol.
+must have at least 12% vol.